- Greenhouse Provides Training for Students

-USAID-TAPP, launched in October 2009, is a five-year program supported by the American people through the United States Agency for International Development (USAID).
-The program is increasing smallholder incomes, improving nutrition, and expanding markets through agricultural innovation and commercialization.
+USAID-TAPP, launched in October 2009, was a five-year program supported by the American people through the United States Agency for International Development (USAID).
+The program increased smallholder incomes, improved nutrition, and expanded markets through agricultural innovation and commercialization.

-USAID-TAPP develops clusters of commercial farms, smallholders, and agribusinesses in areas with high agricultural potential.
-We are targeting fresh and processed fruit, vegetables, and spices in: Arusha, Kilimanjaro, Lushoto, Morogoro, the Coastal Strip, and Zanzibar.
-In addition to these six target zones, the program works with partners and the Government of Tanzania in the Southern Agricultural Corridor of Tanzania (SAGCOT).
+USAID-TAPP developed clusters of commercial farms, smallholders, and agribusinesses in areas with high agricultural potential.
+We targeted fresh and processed fruit, vegetables, and spices in: Arusha, Kilimanjaro, Lushoto, Morogoro, the Coastal Strip, and Zanzibar.
+In addition to these six target zones, the program worked with partners and the Government of Tanzania in the Southern Agricultural Corridor of Tanzania (SAGCOT).

 Goals and Objectives

-The primary goal of USAID-TAPP is to increase incomes of smallholder farmers through enhanced productivity, increased investment, and improved market systems.
-Specific objectives include:
+The primary goal of USAID-TAPP was to increase incomes of smallholder farmers through enhanced productivity, increased investment, and improved market systems.
+Specific objectives included:

-- Raising the sales, incomes, and food security of 19,000 smallholder farmers
+- Raising the incomes of 40,000 smallholder farmers

-- Generating over $16 million in new incremental agricultural sales
+- Generating over $35 million in incremental agricultural sales